ghrimx/LabX/README.md

 # LabX

-**LabX** a web-based laboratory management system written in Python 3 and using Django framework.
-It is a clone project of [StudX](https://github.com/ghrimx/StudX)
+**LabX** is a web-based laboratory management system written in Python 3 and using Django framework.
+It is a clone project of [StudX](https://github.com/ghrimx/StudX).
 The application allows to manage all the information that a lab needs on a daily basis.

 Functionnalities: